SFH-Foundation/sfhfoundation/docs/videos/emptying.md

 ---
 title: Emptying
-description: A few, short videos which serve as a great starting point for those who are not at all familiar with Shaykh Haeri and his work and teachings.
+description: A few, short videos which serve as a great starting point for those who are not at all familiar with Shaykh Fadhlalla and his work and teachings.
 image: assets/images/07.jpg
 ---